 - Litigation when necessary to protect and defend the association’s interests in its property and its governing documents against owners and third parties.

-The attorneys at Keough & Moody, P.C. are educators, problem solvers and advocates for our association clients.
-Through articles published through CAI, ACTHA, Positively Naperville and its own channels, and through its self-sponsored speaking events and those through CAI and ACTHA, its attorneys enjoy educating board members and managers about changes in the law, board member obligations and effective governance.
+The attorneys at Keough & Moody, P.C. are educators, problem solvers, and advocates for our association clients and know community association law thoroughly.
+Through articles published through CAI, ACTHA, Positively Naperville, and its own channels, and through its self-sponsored speaking events and those through CAI and ACTHA, its attorneys enjoy educating board members and managers about changes in the law, board member obligations, and effective governance.

 Why Choose Keough & Moody, P.C.?